Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 Share this page :

-Web scraping allows you to automatically collect data from the web for competitive intelligence, lead generation, development of marketing and sales strategies and more.
-You still need to know which tools to use and what legal framework governs this practice.
-We explain everything to you.
+Web scraping makes it possible to automatically collect data from the web for the purposes of competitive intelligence, lead generation, developing marketing and sales strategies and much more.
+But you need to know which tools to use and the legal framework governing this practice.
+We explain everything.

 Illustration web scraping article

 The web is an invaluable source of data.
-What if you could exploit this wealth of information for free?
-This is what “web scraping” offers, an effective technique for rapid and automated collection of web data.
-No more copying and pasting by hand.
-Many tools automatically perform this task and process thousands of pieces of data in a few seconds.
+What if you could tap into this wealth of information for free?
+That's what web scraping is all about, an efficient technique for collecting web data quickly and automatically.
+No need to copy and paste by hand.
+Many tools automatically perform this task and process thousands of pieces of data in a matter of seconds.
 Each solution has its strengths and weaknesses.
-Some require knowing how to code, others don't.
+Some require coding skills, others do not.

-The sectors that use web scraping the most are those that handle a lot of data: e-commerce, finance, social media, real estate, press, science, etc. In these sectors, the professions that use it the most are marketing, finance , HR, SEO specialists and data scientists.
+The sectors that make the most use of web scraping are those that handle a lot of data: e-commerce, finance, social media, real estate, press, science, etc. Within these sectors, the professions that make the most use of it are marketing, finance, HR, SEO specialists and data scientists.

-Once the data has been collected, companies can use it to fuel their competitive intelligence or enrich their own database at little cost.
-Here are its main uses:
+Once the data has been collected, companies can use it to feed their competitive intelligence or enrich their own database at little cost.
+Here are the main uses:

-• Monitor prices and availability of products and services in order to conduct competitive intelligence or analyze market trends.
+• Monitor prices and availability of products and services to monitor the competition or analyse market trends.

-• Generate leads by automatically retrieving the names, first names, positions and contact details of professionals from LinkedIn, Twitter, Google Maps, Indeed, etc.
+• Generate leads by automatically retrieving the surnames, first names, functions and contact details of professionals from LinkedIn, Twitter, Google Maps, Indeed, etc.

-• Optimize the SEO of a site: monitor its ranking in search results and its positioning vis-à-vis its competitors.
+• Optimising site referencing : monitor its ranking in search results and its positioning in relation to its competitors.

-• Analyze online sentiment by browsing customer reviews and comments on social networks.
+• Analyze online sentiment by reading customer reviews and comments on social networks.

 • Automatically check links.
-This is particularly useful in an affiliate strategy to ensure that links are not broken or obsolete.
+This is particularly useful in an affiliation strategy to ensure that links are not broken or obsolete.

-• Monitor job offers or collect information about potential candidates from job sites or social networks
+• Monitor job offers or collect information about potential candidates from job boards or social networks

-• Check for copyright violations (plagiarism of images or texts)
+• Search for copyright infringements (plagiarism of images or texts)

-• Collect information on a specific topic.
-For example, carrying out an automatic press review of articles and innovations in battery production.
+• Gather information on a specific subject.
+For example, produce an automatic press review of articles and innovations in battery production.

 Web scraping uses a scraper, a software tool that extracts information from websites.
 The scraper interacts with the sites in the same way as a browser manipulated by a human.
 But instead of displaying the information, it collects it and saves it for later analysis.
 This process consists of four stages:

-2. HTML code analysis : the scraper identifies the elements which concern the searched data.
+2. HTML code analysis The scraper identifies the elements relating to the data you are looking for.

-3. data extraction : data is extracted using selectors like XPath, CSS or regular expressions (regex).
+3. data extraction Data is extracted using selectors such as XPath, CSS or regular expressions (regex).

 How to do web scraping?